 The standard library documentation for the env::args function shows that the type of the iterator it returns is std::env::Args.
 We’ve updated the signature of the Config::new function so that the parameter args has the type std::env::Args instead of &[String].
+Because we’re taking ownership of args, and we’re going to be mutating args by iterating over it, we can add the mut keyword into the specification of the args parameter to make it mutable.

 Using Iterator Trait Methods Instead of Indexing